 2. Leaders Eat Last by Simon Sinek

 This is a wonderful book to get an overall feel for what it means to be a leader.
 And rather than requiring a designated position, all that’s needed to gain influence is to simply lead with purpose and put your people first.
-Sinek describes the best organisations as those who have created a ‘Circle of Safety’ protecting those inside from external challenges.
-Although some might feel the text is too anecdotal, it will make you think differently about your own behaviour, which is key.
+Sinek describes the best organizations as those that have created a ‘Circle of Safety’ protecting those inside from external challenges.
+Although some might feel the text is too anecdotal, it will make you think differently about your own behavior, which is key.
 Check out the video below for a quick introduction:

 3. Gravitas by Caroline Goyder

 Gravitas is arguably a large part of executive presence, a significant portion of which stems from good communication.
 This book will arm you with the psychological skills for more effective public speaking, whether that’s for a speech, in the boardroom or simply chatting to a colleague.
 It provides seven principles, simple exercises and a toolkit for use in different situations.
 See below for the author’s TEDx talk to get a flavor for the book:

 4. Crucial Conversations: Tools for Talking When Stakes Are High by Joseph Grenny et al.

 Another book on communication, which is perfect for dealing with tough conversations both professionally and in your personal life.
 The advice provided should help you become a more attentive listener and better negotiator, hallmarks of successful leaders.
 Initiating constructive dialogue is essential for any kind of rapport and progress, even during difficult subjects.
 Crucial Conversations is good on theory, but some readers might find practical exercises somewhat lacking.

 5. Leadership Presence by Belle Linda Halpern & Kathy Lubar